Location Performance Score: The New Way to Measure Your Business Impact

 3. Footfall Tracking and Attribution

-Using Wi-Fi, GPS, or beacon technology, businesses can measure store visits influenced by online searches.
-While effective, these methods require additional hardware, data-sharing agreements, and customer opt-ins, making them challenging to scale.
+Technologies like Wi-Fi, GPS, or beacons can track store visits influenced by online activity.
+While insightful, they require extra hardware, customer opt-ins, and can be tough to scale.

 4. Revenue Attribution Models

-Some businesses attempt to tie online interactions directly to revenue through unique discount codes, loyalty programs, or CRM integrations.
-While these methods can provide valuable insights, they often fail to account for customers who visit but don’t make an immediate purchase.
+Some brands connect online activity to revenue using discount codes, loyalty programs, or CRM tools.
+These can be helpful but often miss customers who visit without making an immediate purchase.

-LPS combines several critical factors to evaluate location performance:
+LPS combines several critical factors to evaluate your location performance:

 Visibility: How easily customers can find your business online.